 Truso Gorge — The Hidden Valley Near Kazbegi

-The gorge was inhabited until 1991 when the Ossetian and Georgian conflicts caused the local population to leave.
+The gorge was inhabited until 1991 when the Ossetian-Georgian conflicts caused the local population to leave.
 The stone towers and farmhouses of Zakagor village remain standing and intact — an abandoned medieval settlement frozen in time.
+Walking through the empty village with watch towers still upright is one of the most atmospheric experiences available in the entire Caucasus region.

-The Truso springs are CO2-saturated mineral waters (narzan-type) emerging at multiple points along the valley floor.
-The iron content turns the surrounding rocks and sediment vivid orange, and the springs create small travertine pools and terraces.
-The water is drinkable — strong, fizzy, and rich in minerals.
-Local knowledge holds these springs have medicinal properties; scientists confirm they are among the most mineralised in Georgia.
+The springs emerge at multiple points along the valley floor.
+The iron content turns the surrounding rocks and sediment vivid orange, while the springs create small travertine pools and terraces of remarkable beauty.
+The water is drinkable — strongly fizzy and rich in minerals.
+Local knowledge holds these springs have medicinal properties; geologists confirm they are among the most mineralised natural water sources in Georgia.

 Frequently Asked Questions

 The track into Truso crosses rocky riverbeds and becomes impassable for standard vehicles after rain.
-Even in dry conditions the terrain requires high clearance.
-A 4x4 is mandatory — Timur uses a properly equipped vehicle for all Truso tours.
+Even in dry conditions the terrain requires high clearance and four-wheel drive.
+A 4x4 is mandatory — Timur uses a properly equipped vehicle for all Truso tours, no exceptions.

 What makes Truso different from Kazbegi?

-Kazbegi is about the mountain view and the famous church.
-Truso is about wilderness: orange mineral springs, travertine geology, an abandoned medieval village, a waterfall, and almost no other tourists.
+Kazbegi is about the mountain panorama and the famous Gergeti Trinity Church.
+Truso is about true wilderness: orange mineral springs, dramatic travertine geology, an abandoned medieval village, a 20 m waterfall, and almost no other tourists.
 The landscapes are completely different.
-Many visitors who have done both say Truso was the more memorable experience.
+Many visitors who have experienced both say Truso was the more memorable of the two.

 Timur's Insider Tip